Joshua Peters: Affiliations

-Peters is a member of Kappa Alpha Psi fraternity and serves as a member of the board of directors of the Missouri Arts Council Trust, the Congressional Black Associates, Pi Sigma Alpha, a Thurgood Marshall Scholar (09), the U.S. Selective Service, Logan University, and the Betty Jean Kerr People's Health Center of St. Louis.
-Peters holds the rank of Major of Civil Air Patrol U.S. Air Force Auxiliary.
+Peters is a member of Kappa Alpha Psi fraternity and served as a member of the board of Trustees of the Missouri Arts Council Trust, He holds the rank of Major of Civil Air Patrol U.S. Air Force Auxiliary.
 Peters retired from public office after being involved in a car accident, which left him incapacitated for three months of the legislative session.
-Peters is currently the Chief of Staff and Director of Internal Operations of Harris-Stowe State University.

-Peters is a Catholic by faith and practice.
+Peters is a Catholic by faith.